StuartSul/Homemade_Neural_Network/README.md

 This is a simple neural network made without using any external libraries.
 One might find this useful in educational circumstances.

-To run test network training and see results, simply execute following command on terminal:
+To run test network training and see results, simply execute the following command on terminal:

 ```
 python3 runtests.py